A Journey into coal mining in Germany and a journey of thought to the core of the ecological crisis.

-Artist Susanne Fasbender has travelled through the Coal Country Rhineland and created an in-depth comprehensive work of film in three parts.
+Artist Susanne Fasbender has travelled through the Rhenish Lignite Area and created an in-depth comprehensive work of film in three parts.
 The way her work analytically comprehends the links between resource extraction, land grabbing, economic growth and the climate crisis is impressive.

 “Relating and recognising – the Trilogy BRAND manages the feat of combining a ‘journey into coal mining in Germany’ with a ‘journey of thought to the core of the ecological crisis.’
 The film does not reduce the concrete fates of expulsion, the disappearance of entire natural landscapes and habitats, on the contrary, it augments them with a clear-sighted analyses of our economic activity founded on fossil energies and international climate policy with its unparalleled commodification of nature.”
 Dr. Frauke Tomczak, Scholar of Film, Author and Lecturer

 "The Trilogy BRAND is a valuable, comprehensive contribution to making us think about the environmental crisis.
 Studying social and ecological issues in a fruitful manner, making them truly accessible through a systematically structured approach, in order to communicate essential knowledge for increased democratic participation, while not forgetting her roots within the arts, all this requires time and patience both of which the director took and used to good effect."
 Prof. Dr. Sabine Rollberg (Former Editor-in-Chief of channel ARTE)

 Many thanks to all interview partners and participants!
 The films could only be made with the highly exciting contributions of scientists, activists and citizens.